Low-energy effective theory and symmetry classification of flux phases on Kagome lattice: Abstract

 \section{Abstract}

 Motivated by recent experiments on AV$_3$Sb$_5$ (A=K,Rb,Cs), the chiral flux phase has been proposed to explain time-reversal symmetry breaking.
 To fully understand the physics behind the chiral flux phase, we construct a low-energy effective theory based on the van-Hove points around the Fermi surface.
 The possible symmetry-breaking states and their classifications of the low-energy effective theory are completely studied, especially the flux phases on Kagome lattice.
 In addition, we discuss the relations between the low-energy symmetry breaking orders, the chiral flux and charge bond orders.
 We find all possible 183 flux phases on Kagome lattice within 2*2 unit cell by brute-force approach and classify them by point group symmetry.
+Among the 183 phases, we find 3 classes in 1*1 unit cell, 8 classes in 1*2 unit cell and 18 classes in 2*2 unit cell, respectively.
 These results provide a full picture of the time-reversal symmetry breaking in Kagome lattices.

 In condensed matter physics, there are many interesting unconventional flux phases.
 For instance, the Haldane model on the honeycomb lattice is the most well-known flux phase, where opposite flux loops are formed in different sublattice triangles respectively \cite{haldane}.
 Meanwhile, flux phases are also widely discussed in high-temperature cuprate superconductors after the seminal work by Affleck and Marston in t-J models \cite{affleck,lee,doping}.
 Generalizing this discussion, Varma proposed a loop-current phase formed in the Cu-O triangles \cite{varma} and Chakravarty et al. proposed the d-density wave state with staggered flux in Cu square plaquettes \cite{chakravarty}.
 Both states break the time-reversal symmetry and are supposed to be the candidates for the pseudogap in cuprates \cite{varma06,varma97,keimer,norman}.
+In addition, flux phases in square lattices, hexagonal lattices and other systems have been widely discussed \cite{Venderbos,yxzhang,nayak,chang,hayami,liu,luo,Shaik}.
 Although there are plenty of theoretical proposals, whether flux phases can be found in condensed matter is still an open question.

 Recently, the unconventional charge density wave (CDW) order has been found in non-magnetic AV$_3$Sb$_5$ (A=K,Rb,Cs) \cite{ortiz19,ortiz20} by scanning tunneling microscopy (STM) \cite{topocdw} and anomalous hall effect \cite{xhchen,hall20}.
 This CDW breaks the time-reversal symmetry and is further supported by recent muon spin spectroscopy measurements \cite{topocdw,musr}.
 To explain this time-reversal symmetry breaking phenomena, many interesting theoretical proposals have been discussed in Kagome lattice \cite{feng,ronny,nandkishore,balents}, especially the chiral flux phase (CFP) \cite{feng}, which carry unique nontrivial topological properties.
 However, this previous CFP proposal\cite{feng} only includes one particular flux pattern.
 Several important questions were left behind, including why the flux pattern is selected, how many flux phases in Kagome lattice and how these flux phases are classified by symmetry.